mjrotter4445/Stock-Analysis/README.md

 After code was refactored, I ran the stock analysis, to confirm that our stock analysis outputs for 2017 and 2018 are the same as the data set example provided (images below from Module 2 – Dataset examples).
 Please note: in the Resources folder you can find the pop-up messages for elapsed run time for refactored code.
 These images are named 2017 run time.png and 2018 run time.png.

 The end result was to look like this.
 ![Chart_ExamplesProvided](https://github.com/mjrotter4445/stock-analysis/blob/main/Resources/Examples%20Provided.png)

-Finally, we run the stock analysis, to confirm that our stock analysis outputs for 2017 and 2018 are the same as the data set example provided (images below from Module 2 – Dataset examples).
-Also, in the Resources folder you can find the pop-up messages for elapsed run time for refactored code.
-These images are named 2017 run time.png and 2018 run time.png.
+ Below we verify that our newly reconstruted script has indeed 1) matched the exmample data/result given in the assignment  2) and improved the speed of running the program.

+ insert the end snip it here  2017 insert the end new snip it here 2018